aps2002/PhiladelphiaPhillies/README.md

 6. Every time you would like to re-run, run the main.py file again

 ## Features
-- Filters corrupted or malformed values
+- Filters corrupted or malformed values.
+Assumes all players make at least $507,500 as that is the minimum possible
 - Finds and displayes top 125 players
 - Calculates the average salary of the top 125 players
 - Generates a histogram to show the distribution of salaries, **note histogram only works on computer**